7 Ways to Boost Your PPC for Higher Education Strategy

 - Display advertising: YouTube, mobile apps

 As you can see, there’s a lot of opportunity in paid advertising.
-That’s why we’re enrolling you in PPC university and sharing these 7 ways to boost PPC for higher education.
-Apply these tips to supercharge your advertising return on investment!
+That’s why we’re enrolling you in PPC university and sharing these seven ways to boost PPC for higher education.
+Apply these tips to supercharge your education PPC campaign’s return on investment!

 Let’s dive right into your first lesson.